 Investments are stated at fair value as of the last day of the year.
 See Note 4, "Fair Value," for discussion on fair value measurements.
 The fair value for securities traded on a national securities exchange or over-the-counter market is determined using the last reported sales price as of the valuation date.
-Registered mutual funds are valued at quoted market prices that represent the net asset values of shares held at year-end.
+Mutual funds are valued at quoted market prices that represent the net asset value of shares held at year-end.
 Participation units in common collective trust funds are stated at their unit price based on the fair values of the underlying assets in the common collective trust funds on the last business day of the plan year.
-Marketable limited partnerships and corporations are valued at their unit price based on the fair value of the underlying assets in the partnership.
+Marketable limited partnerships and corporations are valued at their unit price based on the fair value of the underlying assets in the partnership or corporation.
+Non-marketable limited partnerships are valued at their unit price, or equivalent, based on the fair value of the underlying assets in the partnership.